dervishe-/GenBerry/README.md

 * Update kernel helper
 * Boot on USB
 * For Pi4 activate USB attached SCSI
-* Add userland utilities form RaspberryOS
 * Install the script
 * Access point template
 * Better sources managment for the rpi firmwares
+* Add possibility to use systemd

 ## Disclaimer